Simonrak/rtl8852ae-bar-controller-pcileech/README.md

     bit [31:0] rom_0030 [0:2678];

-The windows driver is not working that great for me, someone else might have better luck with it.
+The windows driver is not working that great, someone else might have better luck with it.

 I intended to get it fully working before I released it, but it was giving me too much issues...